A Sock In The Eye

 The building in question here is the Charlottenborg castle, erected during the 1670s and home to the Royal Danish Academy of Arts since 1754.
 The building is included in the Danish Conservation Act and has been since the legislation was passed in 1918.
 This, as a consequence has made education next to impossible for those with disabilities, as the Danish Conservation Act makes it incredibly difficult or more simply just expensive to alter the architecture in order to, for instance, implement an elevator.

-The exhibition A Sock In the Eye consists of three architectural models that have been commissioned in collaboration with Architecture and Care at the Department of Architecture ETH Zürich.
+The exhibition A Sock In the Eye consists of three architectural models that have been commissioned in collaboration with Chair of Architecture and Care at the Department of Architecture ETH Zürich.
 Alongside the work Carried and Held (2012 -) by American artist Park McArthur.

 Thus A Sock In The Eye takes on the task of fantasizing about what The Royal Danish Academy of Arts in Copenhagen (1754) could look like, if the building was accessible.